African American Heritage Society Events

 January 26, 1995 – Junebug Jabbo Jones – Residency at C. A. Weis Elementary School – total of 850 in attendance.

-December 2, 1994 – Book Signing and Readers Showcase for “When Black Folks Was Colored” – Volume II – total of 135 in attendance
+December 2, 1994 – Presentation of “When Black Folks Were Colored” followed by a Book Signing for Volume II – total of 135 in attendance

-October 28, 1994 – “What is African in African-American Religion?” – Dr. Arthur Hollist Annual Members Meeting – total of 57 in attendance
+October 28, 1994 – “What is African in African-American Religion?” – Dr. Arthur Hollist presents at the Annual Members Meeting – total of 57 in attendance

 August 11-13, 1994 – Second Annual Heritage Festival – “The Caribbean Connection” – total of 4,157 in attendance.